-1. Audit and Audit Opinion
+1. Audit and audit opinion

-We have audited the financial statements, comprising the statement of comprehensive income, the statement of financial position, the statement of changes in equity, the statement of cash flows and the notes (Article 69(1a) of the Financial Regulations), together with the bookkeeping system of the European Patent Organisation (EPO) for the accounting period 1 January to 31 December 2023, as disclosed in CA/60/24.
+We have audited the financial statements, comprising the statement of comprehensive income, the statement of financial position, the statement of changes in equity, the statement of cash flows and the notes (Article 69(1a) of the Financial Regulations), together with the European Patent Organisation's bookkeeping system for the accounting period 1 January to 31 December 2024, as disclosed in CA/60/25.

-In our opinion, the financial statements give a true and fair view of the financial position of the EPO as of 31 December 2023, and its financial performance and its cash flows for the year then ended in accordance with the accounting principles of Article 50(g) of the European Patent Convention (EPC) and the Financial Regulations (FinRegs) based thereon.
+In our opinion, the financial statements give a true and fair view of the Organisation's financial position as at 31 December 2024, and its financial performance and cash flows for the year then ended in accordance with the accounting principles of Article 50(g) of the European Patent Convention (EPC) and the Financial Regulations (FinRegs) based thereon.

-2. Basis for Opinion
+2. Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
-We are independent of the EPO in accordance with the ethical requirements in accordance with Article 50(g) of the European Patent Convention (EPC) and the Financial Regulations (FinRegs) that are relevant to our audit of the financial statements.
+We conducted our audit in accordance with the International Standards on Auditing (ISAs).
+Our responsibilities under those standards are further described in the section of our report entitled "Auditors' responsibilities for the audit of the financial statements".
+We are independent of the Organisation in accordance with the ethical requirements and with Article 50(g) EPC and the FinRegs relevant to our audit of the financial statements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-3. Responsibilities of the President of EPO for the financial statements
+3. Responsibilities of the President of the EPO for the financial statements

-The President of the EPO is responsible for the preparation and fair presentation of the financial statements in accordance with Article 50(g) of the European Patent Convention (EPC) and the Financial Regulations (FinRegs).
-Under Article 1(3) FinRegs, the generally accepted accounting principles of the EPO are the International Financial Reporting Standards (IFRS) as promulgated by the International Accounting Standards Board (IASB).
+The President of the EPO is responsible for the preparation and fair presentation of the financial statements in accordance with Article 50(g) EPC and the FinRegs.
+According to Article 1(3) FinRegs, the generally accepted accounting principles of the EPO are the International Financial Reporting Standards (IFRS) as promulgated by the International Accounting Standards Board (IASB).
 Furthermore, the President of the EPO is responsible for such internal control as necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the President of the EPO is responsible for assessing the Organisation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Organisation or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the President of the EPO is responsible for assessing its ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the organisation or to cease operations, or has no realistic alternative but to do so.

-4. Auditor's responsibilities for the audit of the financial statements
+4. Auditors' responsibilities for the audit of the financial statements